Dimitris Sounas

-Dimitris Sounas (Δημήτρης Σουνάς; born on 12 August 1994) is a Greek professional footballer who plays as a midfielder for Italian club Avellino.
+Dimitris Sounas (Δημήτρης Σουνάς; born on 12 August 1994) is a Greek professional footballer who plays as a midfielder for club Avellino.

 Club career

 Aris

-Sounas started his career in youth teams of Aris.
-In 2012, new head coach Makis Katsavakis promoted him to the first team, and he made his debut on 14 August 2012, in a friendly game against Veria scoring a goal.
-From August 2012 he is also member of Greece's U19 national team after he was chosen from Kostas Tsanas, head of the U19 team.
-His professional debut was made on 27 August 2012 against Panionios and his first goal against Atromitos in Kleanthis Vikelidis in a 1–1 draw.
-On 23 September 2015, he dissolved his contract with the club.
+Sounas started his career in the youth teams of Aris.
+In 2012, new head coach Makis Katsavakis promoted him to the first team, and he made his debut on 14 August 2012, in a friendly game against Veria, scoring a goal.
+Sounas made his professional debut on 27 August 2012, against Panionios.
+He scored his first goal for the club against Atromitos at the Kleanthis Vikelidis, in a 1–1 draw.
+On 23 September 2015, he left the club as a free agent.

 Apollon Smyrnis

-After 3 years in Aris, Sounas signed as a free agent, to play with Apollon Smyrnis in the Football League till the end of the 2016–17 season.
+Sounas signed for Apollon Smyrnis in the Football League until the end of the 2016–17 season.

 Monopoli

-On 17 July 2016, Sounas has signed a contract with Lega Pro club Monopoli.
-He left the club having 93 appearances (4 goals, 17 assists) in all competitions.
+On 17 July 2016, Sounas signed a contract with Lega Pro club Monopoli.
+He left the club having made 93 appearances (scoring 4 goals and providing 17 assists) in all competitions.

 Reggina

-On 2 July 2019, Sounas has signed a contract with Lega Pro club Reggina until the summer of 2021 with an undisclosed fee.
+On 2 July 2019, Sounas signed a contract with Lega Pro club Reggina until the summer of 2021.
+The transfer fee was not disclosed.